DukkhaLess/DukkhaLessClient/README.md

 - `npm install --global yarn purescript pulp bower`
 - From the project directory: `yarn install && bower install`
 - Run the program in dev mode: `yarn dev`
-- Addition scripts for it can be found in `package.json`'s scripts object.
+- Additional scripts for it can be found in `package.json`'s scripts object.
 - To create a new feature branch to do development, use `git checkout -b MYBRANCHNAME`
 - To contribute your feature back, please simply create a pull request with a description of its intent.

 ## Getting oriented.
 - The project uses [purescript-halogen](https://github.com/slamdata/purescript-halogen) For rendering
-- It's important to note that the documentation for halogen on [pursuit](https://pursuit.purescript.org/packages/purescript-halogen/) are not up to date.
+- It's important to note that the documentation for halogen on [pursuit](https://pursuit.purescript.org/packages/purescript-halogen/) is not up to date.

 ## Contributing

+- Basically, just follow the steps in the [GitHub Flow](https://guides.github.com/introduction/flow/).
 - Submit a pull request with the feature you wish to add and a short description of intent for the PR.
 - I'm not super particular about it, I'll read the code anyway to see what it does, after all.
 - When adding issues, please try to describe as much as possible the state that application needs to be in to replicate the issue, if appropraite.